lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 	The light curve after sorting by the exposure midpoint

 2.5.
-Click on the Active Chart "save" icon to download the image as a PNG.
+Click on the Active Chart "save this chart" icon (disc icon) to download the image as a PNG.

 .. _DP0-2-Portal-UTAK-experienced-task1: